kestra-io/docs/docs/architecture/README.md

 ## Plugins

 Kestra's core is not by itself able to handle many task types.
-We have therefore included a [Plugins](../../plugins) system that allows to develop as many task types as you need.
+We have therefore included a [Plugins](../../plugins) system that allows developing as many task types as you need.
 A wide range of plugins is already available, and many more will be delivered by the Kestra team!

 Plugins are also used to provide different implementations for Kestra internal components like its Internal Storage.